eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::CommonResponseError;
 use EzmaxApi::Object::CommonResponseErrorEzsignformValidation;
 use EzmaxApi::Object::CommonResponseErrorSTemporaryFileUrl;
-use EzmaxApi::Object::CommonResponseErrorSTemporaryFileUrlAllOf;
 use EzmaxApi::Object::CommonResponseErrorTooManyRequests;
 use EzmaxApi::Object::CommonResponseFilter;
 use EzmaxApi::Object::CommonResponseGetList;
 use EzmaxApi::Object::CommonResponseObjDebug;
 use EzmaxApi::Object::CommonResponseObjDebugPayload;
 use EzmaxApi::Object::CommonResponseObjDebugPayloadGetList;
-use EzmaxApi::Object::CommonResponseObjDebugPayloadGetListAllOf;
 use EzmaxApi::Object::CommonResponseObjSQLQuery;
 use EzmaxApi::Object::CommonResponseRedirectSSecretquestionTextX;
 use EzmaxApi::Object::CommonResponseWarning;
 use EzmaxApi::Object::CommonWebhook;
 use EzmaxApi::Object::CommunicationGetObjectV2Response;
-use EzmaxApi::Object::CommunicationGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::CommunicationGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::CommunicationResponse;
 use EzmaxApi::Object::CommunicationResponseCompound;
-use EzmaxApi::Object::CommunicationResponseCompoundAllOf;
 use EzmaxApi::Object::CommunicationattachmentResponse;
 use EzmaxApi::Object::CommunicationattachmentResponseCompound;
 use EzmaxApi::Object::CommunicationexternalrecipientResponse;